 Southwest Metro Denver Survivors of Suicide is a program of The Hope Group, an organization dedicated to reducing Colorado suicide rates by providing peer support opportunities for all individuals impacted by suicide.
 Meetings are free although donations are gratefully accepted.
 There is no need to call ahead or pre-register before attending, however, you are always welcome to call us any time at 720.745.9252 with any questions or concerns you may have.

-Southwest Metro Denver Survivors of Suicide meets from 7:00 pm – 8:30 pm on the 2nd Monday every month in the Meeting Room at Sheridan Library*.
+Southwest Metro Denver Survivors of Suicide meets from 7:00 pm – 8:30 pm on the 3rd Monday every month in Conference Room 4 at Littleton Adventist Hospital.

-Sheridan Library is near the intersection of Federal Blvd. & Oxford Ave.
-(3425 W. Oxford Ave.) in Denver, CO.
-The Meeting Room is in the first hallway on your left by the vending machines before you enter the main library.
+Littleton Adventist Hospital is near the intersection of Broadway and Mineral (7700 S. Broadway) in Denver, CO.
+Conference Room 4 is located through the main hospital entrance and is down the hallway between the cafeteria and the piano in the second door on your right.
 We want you to know that we are here for you, and hope you will join us at our next meeting.